-As we are on trial for glory, honor and immortality, our test is to overcome our weaknesses of character and rather, to develop agape love towards our brethren, TRUST and reliance on our Heavenly Father YAHWEH and patient cheerful endurance, learning to do the will of the Father who knows what we each need to develop in our characters so that we can become “more precious than gold” to our Heavenly Father, and be granted the right to be heirs according to the Sarah feature (the Grace Covenant) of the Abrahamic Promise, of a heavenly priesthood….“heirs of GOD and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him.”
-(Romans 8:17)
+As we are on trial for glory, honor and immortality, our test is to overcome our weaknesses of character and rather, to develop agape love towards our brethren, TRUST and reliance on God and patient cheerful endurance, learning to do the will of the Heavenly Father who knows best what we each need to develop in our characters, so that we can become “more precious than gold” to our Heavenly Father, and be “heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him” (Romans 8:17).

 It is your faith that is on trial now.